 The amounts demanded by ransomware vary.
 The average ransom demand in 2016 was for $679, according to Symantec.
 But some criminals target specific organizations with ransomware, tailoring their ransom demands according to the resources of their chosen victim.
 For example, when San Francisco's Municipal Transport Agency was attacked in November 2016, a ransom of about $70,000 in Bitcoin was demanded to decrypt its systems.

 The most common way for criminals to infect an organization is by sending an email with a malicious link or attachment that an employee clicks on unwittingly to initiate an attack.
 These may be emails sent to millions of potential victims, or targeted emails sent to a specific person in a particular organization.
-Ransomware now comprises 97% of phishing emails, according to PhishMe, which noted that Locky was the most common ransomware executable, placing it alongside 2013's CryptoLocker among the most infamous of ransomware strains (see Common Types of Ransomware for more information on ransomware variants).
+Ransomware now comprises 97% of phishing emails, according to PhishMe, which noted that Locky was the most common ransomware executable, placing it alongside 2013's CryptoLocker among the most infamous of ransomware strains, and in May 2017 the WannaCry ransomware strain quickly infected well over 100,000 computers and spawned other variants (see Common Types of Ransomware for more information on ransomware variants).

 Locky typically arrives via an email attachment that prompts you to enable macros.
 If you do, your desktop will look like this: